emilwest/stats_notes/README.md

 ### POST request with json query

-Note: you can also specify “format”: “px” in the query to get the data directly as json.
+Note: you can also specify “format”: “json” in the query to get the data directly as json.

 ``` r